 The 3rd most popular snowboarding destination in France.

 For warmup run, try the 10km route from the top of L'Aiguille Percee down to Tignes Brevieres.
 When you are looking for some challenge, the Sache piste is a remote black run with 1,200m of vertical descent.
 Like the rest of the black level pistes, it most likely will not be groomed but it is still avalanche controlled.
+Some of the easier freeriding can be found at Toviere.
 Then head over to the Naturide Zone called Le Spot, which is an ungroomed, avalanched controlled freeride area.
+For big powder, snowboarders will want to check out Chardonnet Bowl.

 Many snowboarders consider Tignes to be a mecca for off-piste freeriding.
 You'll definitely want to go with an experienced guide and avalanche gear.
 A good place to start is the Lognan area between the pistes leading down to Val Claret and down to Le Lac.
 A more challenging off-piste route is the remote Petite Balme heading down north facing slopes.
 On the high end, you can start hiking from the top of the Merles chair lift for about 30 minutes to the Charddonnet couloirs where you'll usually find excellent snow.